-- To Human Resources who can provide advice, guidance and signposting for staff.
+- To The People Team who can provide advice, guidance and signposting for staff.

 - The UCLan Students' Union Advice and Representation Centre offer a free, confidential and impartial service where an advisor can talk through university procedures, how to complain, what options are available and support you through the process.
 They can support with checking draft complaints and attending any meetings with the University.

 - To the Police If you want to report directly to Lancashire Constabulary you can use their online form.
 If the incident occurred outside of Lancashire you can ring the Counselling, Mental Health and Wellbeing team on 01772 893020 to discuss how to contact your local Police force if you are unsure.
 If you do not want to talk to the police or fill in the reporting forms, you can still report a hate crime by contacting Crimestoppers on 0800 555111.
 You do not have to give your name and what you say is confidential.

 - UCLan Burnley students can contact Burnley Police Station directly.

 - UCLan Westlakes Campus students can view the Cumbria Police site for information on how the Police can offer support.

 - UCLan Students' Union Advice and Representation Centre is a third party Hate Crime reporting centre and works with Lancashire Constabulary and True Vision to provide a confidential and free service.
 Reporting incidents helps the police to know the hot spots for this type of crime.
 Even anonymous reports can help focus police resources to tackle the issue and students are urged to come forward for support if they are a victim or have witnessed an incident.